UofMontreal-Multiexpo/uom.usis/README.md

 These files can be accessed using `help(package = "uom.usis")` then clicking on "User guides, package vignettes and other documentation".

+## Contact

+For any inquiries, you can send an email to Jérôme Lavoué at <jerome.lavoue@umontreal.ca>.

 ## Authors

 * [Gauthier Magnin](https://fr.linkedin.com/in/gauthier-magnin) - R programmer analyst.